KarelZe/thesis/references/obsidian/📖chapters/🔢CLVN method.md

 In cases where the tick

-Due to being an ensemble of the tick rule and quote rule its maximum success rate
+Due to being an ensemble of the tick rule and quote rule its the accuracy is bound by the accuracy of its ensemble members.

+The CLNV method has not yet seen a wide adaption for classifying option trades.

 **Notes:**
 [[🔢CLVN method notes]]